 In order to sell our products that are under development, we must receive regulatory approvals for each product.
 The FDA and comparable agencies in foreign countries extensively and rigorously regulate the testing, manufacture, distribution, advertising, pricing and marketing of drug products like our products.
 This approval process includes preclinical studies and clinical trials of each pharmaceutical compound to establish the safety and effectiveness of each product and the confirmation by the FDA and comparable agencies in foreign countries that the manufacturer of the product maintains good laboratory and manufacturing practices during testing and manufacturing.
 Although we are involved in certain late-stage clinical trials, pharmaceutical and biotechnology companies have suffered significant setbacks in advanced clinical trials, even after promising results in earlier clinical trials or in preliminary findings for such clinical trials.
-Further, even if favorable testing data is generated by clinical trials of drug products, the FDA may not approve an NDA filed by a pharmaceutical or biotechnology company for such drug product.
+Further, even if favorable testing data is generated by clinical trials of drug products, the FDA may not accept or approve an NDA filed by a pharmaceutical or biotechnology company for such drug product.
+On April 14, 2004, we filed an NDA for Surfaxin as a prevention for RDS in premature infants which such filing was accepted by the FDA on June 15, 2004.
+The FDA established a target date of February 13, 2005, for completion of the review of such NDA.
+However, the FDA may not complete the review by such time or may reject the NDA.